burlachenkok/exploring-python3/python3-note.md

 1. Extending the CPython interpreter with fast binary modules.
 2. Interfacing Python code with external C libraries.

 Almost any piece of Python code is also valid Cython code.
 Usually, the speedups are between **2x** to **1000x**.
-And actually it depends on how much you use the Python interpreter compared to situations where your code is in C or C++ Libraries.
+And it depends on how much you use the Python interpreter compared to situations where your code is in C or C++ Libraries.

 > By the way, the notion of low-level and high-level is pretty vague.
 For people operating in the level of scripting languages, the level at which you create algorithms in C or C++ is considered informally as low-level.
 And for compilers writers C and C++ are already high level.
 Therefore notion of high (or low) level highly depends on context.